Jatin-Ydv/ALICE-A-Multipurpose-AI-Assistant/README.md

 Stay informed with ALICE's ability to fetch the latest news updates and weather forecasts.
 Whether you need a quick overview or detailed reports, ALICE delivers information tailored to your preferences and location.

 ### Task Management
-Organize your tasks efficiently with ALICE's comprehensive task management features.
+Organize your tasks efficiently with ALICE v2's comprehensive task management features.
 Set reminders, update schedules, retrieve task details, and delete completed tasks—all through simple voice commands.
+Task management is seamlessly integrated with Todoist, allowing you to sync tasks across all your devices and benefit from Todoist's advanced task organization features.

+### Email Checking and Summarizing
+ALICE elevates email management to a new level.
+With its advanced email checking and summarizing capabilities, you can quickly get an overview of your inbox and detailed summaries of important messages.
+No more sifting through countless emails—ALICE V2 provides the highlights you need to stay on top of your correspondence.

 ### Always Listening Mode
 ALICE features an innovative "always listening" mode, activated by its wake word "ALICE."
 Simply utter its name—"ALICE" followed by your prompt—and watch as it springs into action, ready to execute tasks and respond to commands without manual activation.
 This innovative feature ensures that ALICE is always ready to assist, making interaction natural and effortless.